PostHog/posthog.com/contents/blog/transparent-enterprise-pricing.md

 That's why, at PostHog, we've adopted transparent pricing and self-service for every paid plan, even PostHog Enterprise.

+> Simon Fisher leads customer success at PostHog.
+He's made a career out of helping companies automate stuff, including seven years at IBM and five years at Chef Software.
+He lives in the North West of England with his wife, three young boys, a black labrador, and a killer Lego collection.
+Seriously, it's sweet af.

 ## Why transparent pricing is important

-For those who don't already know, PostHog is an all-in-one product analytics suite that replaces siloed tools for [product analytics](/product#product-analytics), [Session Recording](/product/session-recording), [Feature Flags](/product/feature-flags), and Experimentation.
+For those new to PostHog, it's an all-in-one product analytics suite that replaces siloed tools for [product analytics](/product#product-analytics), [Session Recording](/product/session-recording), [Feature Flags](/product/feature-flags), and Experimentation.
 It's open source and you can host it yourself, giving you complete control over your data – we have a Cloud version too if that's your thing.

 As an open-source business, we put great value in transparency.
-We make our processes, policies, and team structure available for anyone to read in our [company handbook](/handbook), and the vast majority of our comms is visible for anyone to read on [our GitHub repo](https://github.com/PostHog/posthog/issues).
+We make our processes, policies, team structure – even [how we pay people](/handbook/people/compensation) – available for anyone to read in our [company handbook](/handbook), and the vast majority of our comms is visible for anyone to read on [our GitHub repo](https://github.com/PostHog/posthog/issues).

 This philosophy extends to transparent pricing and our self-serve model.